Paremiology: Users of proverbs

 Proverbs are used by speakers for a variety of purposes.
 Sometimes they are used as a way of saying something gently, in a veiled way (Obeng 1996).
 Other times, they are used to carry more weight in a discussion, a weak person is able to enlist the tradition of the ancestors to support his position, or even to argue a legal case.
 Proverbs can also be used to simply make a conversation/discussion more lively.
 In many parts of the world, the use of proverbs is a mark of being a good orator.

 Uses of paremiology

 The study of proverbs has application in a number of fields.
 Clearly, those who study folklore and literature are interested in them, but scholars from a variety of fields have found ways to profitably incorporate the study of proverbs.
 For example, they have been used to study abstract reasoning of children, acculturation of immigrants, intelligence, the differing mental processes in mental illness, cultural themes, etc. Proverbs have also been incorporated into the strategies of social workers, teachers, preachers, and even politicians.
 (For the deliberate use of proverbs as a propaganda tool by Nazis, see Mieder 1982.)

-There are collections of sayings that offer instructions on how to play certain games, such as dominoes (Borajo et al. 1990) and the Oriental board game go (Mitchell 2001).
+There are collections of sayings that offer instructions on how to play certain games, such as dominoes (Borajo et al. 1990) and the Japanese board game go (Mitchell 2001).
 However, these are not prototypical proverbs in that their application is limited to one domain.